 d.
 Is there an issue where you live that gets in the way of having the pet you’d want?

 e.
-Gloria (Desiree’s mom) says Aspie Mouse is Bobby’s therapy animal.
+Cheryl (Desiree’s mom) says Aspie Mouse is Bobby’s therapy animal.
 In what ways is that true?
 In what ways is Aspie Mouse not a therapy animal?

 E 3: On page E3, Cheryl Jean makes the observation that while both Bobby and Desiree (Deedee) both have IEP’s (probably for Autism), Bobby has “no filter” for what he says, while Deedee hardly ever says a word.
 Autism is described as a condition of opposites, where different people tend to one extreme or another.
 For the following situations, which side do you fall on?
 Is it one extreme or the other, or for some characteristics, are you really in the middle?
 Ask someone who knows you well if they agree with you, especially for any where you believe you’re in the middle.